openstack/kayobe/doc/source/configuration/network.rst

   lookup the interface for the cloud-init network configuration that occurs during bifrost provisioning of the overcloud.

-* If the admin network is configured as a tagged VLAN, you must configure Kayobe to upgrade cloud-init.
-This is a temporary workaround for a bug in the current version of cloud-init shipped with CentOS 7.5.
-Please see :ref:`workaround-cloud-init` for more details.

 Overcloud Provisioning Network
 ------------------------------